Joanna Haigh: Career and research

 Haigh is Emeritus Professor of atmospheric physics at Imperial College London.
+She joined Imperial College London as a lecturer in 1984.
 Since 2014, she has served as co-director of the Grantham Institute – Climate Change and Environment.
-She has served as Head of the Department of Physics at Imperial College from 2009 to 2014.
+She has served as head of the Department of Physics at Imperial College from 2009 to 2014.

 Haigh is known for her work on solar variability, and also works on radiative transfer, stratosphere-troposphere coupling and climate modelling.
 She has served as editor of the Journal of the Atmospheric Sciences and a lead author on the Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).

 Views on climate change

 Haigh conforms to the mainstream scientific view, that anthropogenic carbon emissions lead to increased greenhouse warming.
 She stated in June 2016 that if current levels of carbon dioxide emissions continued unabated, they would lead to a 5 °C increase over pre-industrial climate by the end of the next century, and that achieving a zero temperature rise would require a complete cessation of carbon emissions.
 She also stated that she was optimistic about the future, following the COP21 conference, but later, when Donald Trump became president of the United States, she said:

 "If Trump does what he said he'd do, and others follow suit, my gut feeling is that I'm scared.
 Very scared."